phyllis-jia/note-for-python/Fundamental knowledge.md

 Dataframe: xxx.apply(func)

 **if there are many variables for function, it may lead errors.
 So use xxx.apply(function)**

 5. Enumerate(seq, start=n): (for all result using list() )

 6. Zip(): an iterator of tuples (*: unzip)

 7. Matrix: matrix = [[col for col in range(n)] for row in range(n)]

 8. mean：xxx.mean()

-when exchange columns, df[a,b]=df[b,a] will lead error，to solve it using loc/iloc
+when exchange columns, df[a,b]=df[b,a] will lead error, to solve it using loc/iloc

-for boolean，when we want detailed value，use loc/iloc
+for boolean, when we want detailed value, use loc/iloc

 e.g Cars.loc['eu']

 9. loc & iloc

-- loc doesn't like python，it's like MATLAB's bilateral closed interval
+- loc doesn't like python, it's like MATLAB's bilateral closed interval
 - iloc like python